Anveshembadi/Practice-Session/Daily Updates.md

 3. Practiced Apex testing.
 4. Created Test classes for apex methods in ElimsCdtUploadResultsHandler class.
 ## 08/10/2024
+1. Explained abour the requirement by shiva.
-1. Worked on Writing SOQL queries and http services.
+2. Worked on Writing SOQL queries and http services.